Find Affordable College Courses

 Springfield, MA

-Springfield College landed the #9 spot in the 2023 rankings for the best master’s degree allied health professions programs.
-Springfield College is a small private not-for-profit school located in the city of Springfield.
+With a ranking of #9, Springfield College did quite well on this year’s best schools for allied health professions students working on their master’s degree.
+Springfield College is a small private not-for-profit school located in the medium-sized city of Springfield.

 Read full report on Allied Health Professions at Springfield College